ollo69/ha-smartthinq-sensors/README.md

 - Manually editing the configuration.yaml file

 ### Option A: Configuration using the web UI [recommended]
-Simply add a new "integration" and look for "SmartThinQ LGW Washer" among the proposed ones.
+Simply add a new "integration" and look for "SmartThinQ LGE Washer" among the proposed ones.

 Using UI you have the option to **generate a new access token** if you don't already have one.
 Just leave empty the token field and **follow setup worflow**.<br/>